 The aim of the course is to train the students to independently evaluate the effects of nutrients at a cell biological and physiological level and evaluate this in a broader scientific context relating to health and disease.

 The independent assignment, comprising a written essay and a poster presentation, should address new relevant issues with regard to nutrition and lifestyle diseases rooted in a research environment at UiB, preferably the group where the student will perform his/her master project.
 If the master student has not yet found a supervisor for the master project, any research group at the Department of Biomedicine can be contacted.
-The project proposal should not be directly linked to the future master's thesis and will be defined by the group leader together with the course coordinator.
+The project proposal should not be directly linked to the future master's thesis, but can be thematically close and will be defined by the group leader together with the course coordinator.

-- give a biomedical overview of how physiological properties are affected by nutrients and nutrient composition.
+- The student has an overview over how physiological properties are affected by nutrients and nutrient composition.

-- discuss the relationship between nutrition and physiological responses in relation to biomedical mechanisms.
+- The student can discuss the relationship between nutrition and physiological responses in relation to biomedical mechanisms.

-- critically interpret relevant physiological, cell biological and molecular biological research literature in the field of nutrition and life style diseases.
+- The student can critically interpret relevant physiological, cell biological and molecular biological research literature in the field of nutrition and life style diseases.

 Required Previous Knowledge